njordulv/github-kanban/README.md

 ### Features

-1. URL Input: Users can enter a GitHub repository URL to load issues.
+1. URL Input: Users can enter a GitHub repository URL to load all open issues.
 2. Dynamic Issue Loading: Utilizes the GitHub API to fetch issues for a specified repository.
 3. Kanban Columns: Issues are displayed in three columns:
 4. ToDo: Contains new issues.